 Long gone are the days where a simple tweet or well-designed graphic could garner social buzz.
 Audiences have become savvy, platforms have flourished, and only true impactful “out-of-the-box” creative can capture attention.

-In order to effectively see how any creative performs, you have to read between the lines.
+In order to effectively see how any creative performs, you have to read between the lines and manage accordingly.

 By utilizing available data for projects, creative can be shaped and evolve to more effectively reach and exceed goals.
 Performance reports, Google Analytics, and other available insights can help analyze current successes, identify potential improvements, and dictate future creative by using data-inspired information.